Qiskit/qiskit/docs/contributing_to_qiskit.rst

 -----------------------

-When any Qiskit element that is being already tracked by the meta-package releases a patch version to fix bugs in a release we need also bump the requirement in the setup.py and then increase the patch version of the meta-package.
+When any Qiskit element that is being already tracked by the meta-package releases a patch version to fix bugs in a release, we need also bump the requirement in the ``setup.py`` and then increase the patch version of the meta-package.

 For example, if the meta-package is tracking 3 elements ``qiskit-terra==0.8.1``, ``qiskit-aer==0.2.1``, and ``qiskit-ignis==0.1.4`` with the current version ``0.9.6``.
-When qiskit-terra release a new patch version to fix a bug ``0.8.2`` the meta-package will also need to increase it's patch version and release, becoming ``0.9.7``.
+When qiskit-terra release a new patch version to fix a bug ``0.8.2`` the meta-package will also need to increase its patch version and release, becoming ``0.9.7``.

 Additionally, there are occasionally packaging or other bugs in the